On the Town (musical): Plot summary

 Ozzie accompanies Claire back to her apartment, where he meets Claire's fiancé, Pitkin W. Bridgework.
 They try desperately to explain what they are doing together, but Pitkin does not mind ("I Understand").
 He leaves them alone to go to a meeting, reminding Claire that they are to meet at Diamond Eddie's to celebrate their engagement.
 The two take advantage of their alone time ("Carried Away (reprise)").

 Hildy brings Chip and an armful of groceries back to her apartment, promising to cook for him.
 Chip insists that he must leave to find Ivy.
 She tells him to call the IRT, but they refuse to give Chip her address or phone number.
 He decides that he has tried hard enough, and he and Hildy attempt to get physical when her roommate, Lucy Schmeeler, home from work with a cold, intrudes.
 Hildy finally gets rid of her by convincing her to go to an air-cooled movie.
 Hildy seduces Chip, bragging about her many talents, not the least of which is her cooking ("I Can Cook Too").

 Gabey's attitude has done a full 180, and he feels "Lucky to Be Me."
-Ivy, about to meet Gabey at Nedick's, runs into Madame Dilly, who reminds her that if she doesn't do her cooch dance that night, she'll be fired, and won't be able to pay Madame Dilly for her lessons.
+Ivy, about to meet Gabey at Nedick's, runs into Madame Dilly, who reminds her that if she does not do her cooch dance that night, she will be fired, and will not be able to pay Madame Dilly for her lessons.
 Madame Dilly threatens to smear her reputation, and she is forced to stand Gabey up.

 Chip and Ozzie both arrive at Nedick's with Hildy and Claire, both dressed as Ivy Smith.
-Gabey isn't fooled and tells them the story of how he met her.
+Gabey is not fooled and tells them the story of how he met her.
 Just then, Madame Dilly arrives with a message from Ivy: she will not be coming because she instead elected to go to a fancy party.
 Gabey is alone and dejected, but Hildy tells him that she can get him a date: Lucy.
 The five go into a dance demonstrating the nightlife of the city.